stegaBOB/metaplex-docs/docs/nft-standard.md

 primary_sale_happened|boolean| flag describing whether the primary sale of the token happened | visible in the send NFT modal, can be updated seller_fee_basis_points|number| royalties percentage awarded to creators | shown as a percentage received by each co-creator

 The program also specifies optional structs used for the creation `Master Editions` and `Editions`.
-If these accounts exist, Solflare will display the Edition number (in case of a unique edition token) and whether a token is a `Master Edition`.
+If these accounts exist, your wallet should display the Edition number (in case of a unique edition token) and whether a token is a `Master Edition`.

 !!! info
 	You can explore the metadata standard in more detail on the [Metaplex project page](https://github.com/metaplex-foundation/metaplex) and in their developer guide.

 ## URI JSON Schema
-To display off-chain metadata of SPL tokens, the on-chain struct needs to contain a URI as described above, which will allow Solflare to find it.
+To display off-chain metadata of SPL tokens, the on-chain struct needs to contain a URI as described above, which will allow your wallet to find it.

-Solflare uses the JSON standard as described in the Metaplex Developer Guide.
-Solflare also supports additional optional fields, such as the `attributes` field, as described in the OpenSea NFT Standard.
+Your wallet should be using the JSON standard as described in the Metaplex Developer Guide.
+You should also also supports additional optional fields, such as the `attributes` field, as described in the OpenSea NFT Standard.

 The file below should be used as a reference.